Find out more about...

 Set between 1813 and 1825, the Bridgerton Series is a collection of eight novels, each featuring one of the eight children of the late Viscount Bridgerton: Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory, and Hyacinth.
 I didn't originally set out to write an eight-book series; at first it was just going to be a trilogy!
 But readers really took to the Bridgertons (and to the mysterious Lady Whistledown, whose gossip columns "narrated" the first four books), and I found myself rather enamored with the family, too.

 After I was done with the series, however, I received hundreds of questions from readers about the Bridgertons and what happened to them later in their lives.
 So I decided to give all of the main characters an update in what I call "2nd Epilogues."
 These stories, originally available as e-shorts, have now been collected into The Bridgertons: Happily Ever After, along with a bonus novella about Violet.
-The Bridgertons: Happily Ever After goes on sale as an e-book and in print on April 2, 2013.
+The Bridgertons: Happily Ever After went on sale as an e-book and in print in April 2013.

 I hadn’t planned on writing more about Posy, but so many readers asked about her that I made her the focus of An Offer from a Gentleman: The 2nd Epilogue.
 She also gets a brief update in To Sir Phillip, With Love.